indratanusaha/indratanusaha.github.io/_posts/2025-11-09-my-blog-post.md

-### The heart-wrenching case against Capitalism: Part 3 - The modern education system: a critique of the intent of creating workers, not thinkers
+### The heart-wrenching case against Capitalism: Part 3 - The modern education system of manufacturing mass compliance

 ## Prelude from Part 1 & 2